Pierre Jamjian: Career

 Jamjian turned to acting on Lebanon TV (Télé Liban), appeared in episodes of the series Yasad Masaken with Adeeb Haddad (known as "Abu Melhem").
 He also played the most prominent role in the comedy series The Teacher and the Professor, playing the role of Piaro.
 Later, Jamjian performed some plays, such as Piaro His Luck Zero (1987), and then Piaro Or No One in the 1990s.
 He also participated in series such as The Story of Hope, The Way, A Woman of Loss, If the Electricity Was Not Cut off and The Prestige as “Abu Issa”.

 Death

-Jamjian died on 21 October 2021 in St. George Hospital in Beirut, after he was transferred to it the previous night, when it was found that his lungs were full of fluid.
+Jamjian died on 21 October 2021 in St. George Hospital in Beirut, after he was transferred there the previous night, when it was found that his lungs were full of fluid.
 He died at the age of 72.